joey-02/OBG-Onboarding/Docs/Post-onboarding: Cryptography.md

 # Resources

 ## Introduction
-A collection of literature and courses to get familiar with why cryptography is important and how it works.
+Some literature and courses to get familiar with why cryptography is important and how it works.
 - [The Moral Character of Cryptographic Work](https://web.cs.ucdavis.edu/~rogaway/papers/moral-fn.pdf)
 - [Intro to Cryptography in Ethereum](https://medium.com/immunefi/intro-to-cryptography-and-signatures-in-ethereum-2025b6a4a33d)
 - [New Directions in Cryptography by Diffie & Hellman](https://ee.stanford.edu/~hellman/publications/24.pdf)